Keeping shipping costs under control, from small to large volumes

 Even at low volumes, an incorrect address or an incorrectly completed HS code can lead to:

-Solution: For a parcel shipped to the United States, an incomplete HS code (6 or 8 digits) may be considered insufficiently precise and trigger an inspection or a hold.
+For a parcel shipped to the United States, an incomplete HS code (6 or 8 digits) may be considered insufficiently precise and trigger an inspection or a hold.
 Using the correct 10-digit code from the start makes customs clearance smoother and avoids unexpected costs.
-To learn more and fully master HS codes, read our in-depth article on HS codes.
+To learn more, read our complete guide on HS codes.

 4. Favour pick-up points